wkoszek/me/blog/source/blog/2014-02-07-book-the-power-of-habit.md

 ---
-title:	The Power of Habit
+title:	"The Power of Habit"
 auth:	 Charles Duhigg
 read:	2014-02-07
 ---